 Did you know that 77% of hiring managers1 say that typos or bad grammar on a resume are immediate deal breaker?
 Paying undivided attention to the finer points shows you have high attention to detail.
 You're skilled at observing and remembering the details.

-Some attention to detail synonyms you’ll often hear include detail-oriented, fastidious, meticulous, and thorough.
-But, they all boil down to the same trait: People with attention to detail skills are good at identifying, understanding, and memorizing the specifics.
+Some attention-to-detail synonyms you’ll often hear include detail-oriented, fastidious, meticulous, and thorough.
+But, they all boil down to the same trait.
+People who pay close attention are great at finding, understanding, and remembering small details.

-It’s for those reasons and more that employers look out for candidates who have a high attention to detail.
-Need proof?
-One survey found that employers rank this competency ahead of other valuable attributes, including technical capabilities and interpersonal skills.
+It’s for these reasons and more that employers look out for candidates who have high attention to detail.
+Studies have shown that employers value this skill more than technical and interpersonal skills.